LiteObject/TypeRight/README.md

 4. **Click into a text field** (input, textarea, or contenteditable) that contains at least **25 characters**.
 You can type or paste to reach the threshold.

+   - The field must be part of the main page (embedded editors inside iframes are not yet supported).
+   - Make sure the cursor is inside the field—TypeRight only monitors the element you’ve interacted with most recently.

 5. **Pause briefly**—TypeRight will send the text to Ollama about 2 seconds after the last keystroke or immediately after the click if the text is already long enough.
 You'll see "Checking with Ollama…" in the side panel while it runs.

 6. **Review suggestions** in the side panel.